Former UConn star Toby Kimball dead at 74; played in NBA

-Kimball was a third-round pick of Boston in the 1965 NBA draft.
-After playing a year in Italy and helping his team to a European championship, he joined the Celtics.
+Kimball, who was from Framingham, Massachusetts, was a third-round pick of Boston in the 1965 NBA draft.
+After playing a year in Italy and helping his team to a European championship, he joined the Celtics, his hometown team.

-He also played for Houston, Milwaukee, Sacramento, Philadelphia and Utah, averaging 6.1 points and 6.8 rebounds in 571 games before retiring in 1975.
+He also played for San Diego, Milwaukee, Kansas City-Omaha, Philadelphia and New Orleans, averaging 6.1 points and 6.8 rebounds in 571 games before retiring in 1975.

 Tim Kimball described his father as a big kid, the kind of guy who would ''do a cannonball at a pool on vacation in Palm Springs to get the stuffy people on the other side wet.''

 He said his father never boasted about his basketball ability, always emphasizing that it was a team game.

 ''He joked that he became a good rebounder because he couldn't hit the broad side of a barn door,'' Tim Kimball said. ''He wasn't a shooter, but boy did he have rebounds.''